kushbasyal/Sales_Data_Analysis_and_Visualization/Readme.md

 ## Conclusion

 This project offers hands-on experience with database design, data importing, and complex SQL querying on a realistic sales dataset.
-It is ideal for practicing SQL skills and understanding business data workflows.

 Feel free to fork this repository, modify queries, and expand the dataset for deeper analysis!